AndreaMattone/unito_project_TAASS/README.md

 # Backend

-* Run the 2 microservices on docker separately:
-For the backend follow the instruction https://github.com/AndreaMattone/Spike_SpringDockerPostgres (open two intellij projects for each microservie and follow the steps for each project)
+* Run the 2 microservices on docker separately: for the backend follow the instruction https://github.com/AndreaMattone/Spike_SpringDockerPostgres (open two intellij projects for each microservie and follow the steps for each project)

 * Run the gateway in intellij

 # FRONTEND
 For the web frontend run on vscode terminal
-/**

  * npm i react-router-dom         //Routing
  * npm install @mui/material      //UI
  * npm install @emotion/react